RIS-Synergy/Import-Tool/README.md

 The research institution is the organization that is conducting the research.

 **Project**:
-The project is the research project that is being conducted by the research institution**
+The project is the research project that is being conducted by the research institution.

 **ETL**: *Extract, *Transform*, *Load* is the process of extracting data from one system, transforming it, and loading it into another system.